knetikmedia/knetikcloud-csharp-net20-client/docs/CategoriesApi.md

 <a name="updatecategory"></a>
 # **UpdateCategory**
-> ModelCategoryResource UpdateCategory (string id, ModelCategoryResource category)
+> CategoryResource UpdateCategory (string id, CategoryResource category)

 Update an existing category